lmrtfy/lmrtfy/docs/user_guide/installation.md

 $ cd lmrtfy
 $ pip install .
 ```

-The `main` branch is the release branch and should always work with the lmrtfy API.
+The `main` branch is the release branch and should always work with the LMRTFY API.

 Alternatively, you can use the `develop` branch.
 This should be the most up-to-date branch in the
 repository, but things might break.
 So be careful while using the `develop` branch.